arvindh-manian/arvindh-manian.github.io/content/blogs/taking-pics.md

 And there we go!

-I'll probably (if I remember) update this blog in a couple months with a timelapse of all of the photos stitched together.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/eauOmFHx7H0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Here's the timelapse as of December 30.
+If I remember, I'll update it again sometime later in 2023.
 Maybe I'll even use a cron job to automate the creation of the timelapse and the updating of this post.
 But that's a task for another time.

 # Footnotes